heimrichhannot/contao-twig-templates-bundle/README.md

-# Contao Bootstrap Templates Bundle
+# Contao Twig Templates Bundle

-This bundle offers templates using the latest [Bootstrap](https://getbootstrap.com) framework's CSS for the Contao CMS.
+This bundle ships core contao templates as twig templates and additional templates using the latest [Bootstrap](https://getbootstrap.com) framework's CSS for the Contao CMS.

 ## Features